hammerjs/hammer.js/README.md

 scrolling of the page without any JavaScript has to be executed, which can be too late in some cases.

 Hammer makes use of this property, and uses a fallback when needed.
 It is important to set this property to the correct value when creating an instance.
-By default it is set to `pan-y`, meaning it prevents horizontal scrolling (so improving horizontal pan and swipe gestures).
+By default it tries to read the value from the element, or it is set to `pan-y` when not found.

+The values you can use are `auto`, `pan-y`, `pan-x` and `none`.
+When set to `auto` it doesnt prevent any scrolling, and Hammer would run, but it might fail if you dont call `ev.preventDefault()` soon enough.
+This is not recommended!

+`pan-x` and `pan-y` set what direction of panning of the browser should _allow_.
+This means that `pan-y` allows vertical scrolling, and prevents horizontal scrolling.
+This means horizontal gestures could be recognized.
+The `none` value prevents all scrolling, making it ideal for multi-touch gestures like pinching and rotating.

 ## API
 The source code is well documented (JSDoc), you could figure out the rest of the API over there!

 ### `Hammer.Manager(element, [options])`
 Create a Manager.
 This sets up the input event listeners, and sets the touch-action property for you on the element.

+The `touchAction` option accepts the `auto`, `pan-y`, `pan-x` and `none` values, just like the css property.
+By default it tries to read the value from the element (set by you stylesheet), and if not found it is set to `pan-y`.

 ##### `.enable()`, `.disable()` and `.destroy()`
 When disabled, it doesn't send any input events to the recognizers.
 Calling the destroy method unbinds all events